Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Besides Citizen, Seiko, and Casio, you’ll find several other manufacturers with solar power.

 Timex – the American brand offers a small selection of solar-powered field watches with a 2 to 4-month power reserve.
-These timepieces are some of the most affordable solar-powered watches, costing well below the $200 mark.
+These timepieces are some of the most affordable solar watches, costing well below the $200 mark.

 Bering – similar to Timex, this brand offers a limited selection of solar watches, mainly in the dress category.
 However, the power reserve is much bigger, reaching 6 to 12 months when fully charged.